mfrknycl/TFT_Display_STM32_Library/README.md

 }
 ```

 Following code segment shows that how SPI is configurated using STM32CubeMX software.
+Clock signal is 8Mhz.
+TFT LCD is using 4.0 MBits/s.
 ```C
 /* USER CODE BEGIN SPI1_Init 0 */